Vultures feared to be dying were just "too drunk to fly"

 "They were literally drunk," the wildlife rehabilitators said.
 "Unable to balance, stand, kept passing out or in our eyes, actively dying... we ran every test and in the end, they were too drunk to fly."

-After "ruling everything else out," the rescuers determined that the vultures had likely been dumpster diving and "getting themselves into something that was fermented enough to cause severe intoxication."
+After "ruling everything else out," the rescuers determined that the vultures had likely been dumpster diving the day before the eclipse and "getting themselves into something that was fermented enough to cause severe intoxication."

 "They only needed fluids and to be tucked in overnight ... and fed a BIG breakfast the next day," the organization said.